-HATT Food Assistance Program
+HATT Food Relief Program

 Identity - Individuals must show proof they are the person they claim to be.
 Applicants and all members of their household must provide proof of their identity.

-Work Rules - Healthy adults, 18 to 50 years of age, who do not have dependent children or are not pregnant, can only get food assistance benefits for 3 months in a 3-year period if they are not working or participating in a work or workfare program.
+Work Rules - Healthy adults, 18 to 50 years of age, who do not have dependent children or are not pregnant, can only get food relief benefits for 3 months in a 3-year period if they are not working or participating in a work or workfare program.
 Must provide proof to HATT weekly that they are consistently seeking work.

 Income and Deductions – Most households must pass a gross income limit less than or equal to 200% of the Federal Poverty Level (FPL).
-Households with a member disqualified for breaking Food Assistance Program rules, felony drug trafficking, running away from a felony warrant, or not participating in a work program must have gross income less than or equal to 130% of the FPL.
+Households with a member disqualified for breaking Food Relief Program rules, felony drug trafficking, running away from a felony warrant, or not participating in a work program must have gross income less than or equal to 130% of the FPL.

 Residency - Individuals must live in the state of Florida.

-Citizenship - Individuals must be a U.S. citizen, USA Permanent Resident status, or have a qualified noncitizen status.
+Citizenship - Individuals must be a U.S. citizen, USA Permanent Resident status, or have a qualified non-citizen status.

 Child Support Cooperation - Certain individuals must cooperate with the state's child support enforcement agency to prove a child's legal relationship to their parent and to get the court to order child support payments.